Sow Body Condition Scoring Made Simple with New Caliper Ranges

 Updated caliper ranges highlight management changes easily

-“We do not recommend feeding over-conditioned sows less than ideal sows,” Orlando explains.
-“Cutting feed during gestation does not greatly affect her body condition but will result in other negative impacts.
-Sows will reduce their body condition during lactation.
-It is important not to overfeed them again during the next cycle.
+“We do not recommend feeding over-conditioned sows less than ideal sows,” says Weasley Orlando, PIC’s Global Nutrition Programs Director.
+“Cutting feed during gestation does not greatly affect her body condition and may result in other negative impacts by feeding them below maintenance energy needs.
+These sows will typically reduce their body condition during lactation and care must be taken to not overfeed them again during the next cycle.
 Be aware sometimes it may require more than one cycle to adjust the condition of over-conditioned sows.”

 “Weight at first breeding and subsequent parities affects a female’s subsequent reproductive performance.
 Female longevity relies on proper nutrition management, and underfeeding gilts bred at a heavier weight negatively impacts their long-term success and yours,” says Orlando.